 Read the article here.

-Who do you want to be in 2011?
+Who do you want to be?
 Architect your most attractive and authentic self for the new year and beyond.
 I had the pleasure of visiting Pages Bookstore to discuss and sign copies of my book, Practical Glamour, a DIY-oriented grooming, style and manner guide called “A handy, relatable resource for women everywhere who want to look and feel their best.”

 I spoke with McLean Robbins of the smart and very useful lifestyle site Gal Time on whether or not a woman should propose to a man.
 Given the many change-ups in the realm that is female and male romance, part of me would like to answer in the affirmative.
 However, “Nay” is my final answer…with good reason.
 Read the article here.